Dean Martin: Later career

 Martin returned to films briefly with appearances in the star-laden, critically panned but commercially successful The Cannonball Run and its sequel Cannonball Run II.
 He also had a minor hit single with "Since I Met You Baby" and made his first music video, which appeared on MTV and was created by Martin's youngest son, Ricci.
 On March 21, 1987, Martin's son, actor Dean Paul Martin (formerly Dino of the 1960s "teeny-bopper" rock group Dino, Desi & Billy), died when his F-4 Phantom II jet fighter crashed while flying with the California Air National Guard.
 Martin's grief over his son's death left him depressed and demoralized.
 Lewis stated in an on-stage interview in 2005 that subsequent to his son's death Martin became a reclusive alcoholic.
 Later, a tour with Davis and Sinatra in 1988, undertaken in part to help Martin recover, sputtered.

-Martin, who responded best to a club audience, felt lost in the huge stadiums they were performing in at Sinatra's insistence, and he was not interested in drinking until dawn after performances.
-His final Vegas shows were at Bally's Hotel in 1991.
-At Bally's, he had his final reunion with Lewis on his 72nd birthday.
-Martin's last two TV appearances involved tributes to his former Rat Pack members.
-On December 8, 1989, he joined stars in Sammy Davis Jr's 60th anniversary celebration, which aired a few weeks before Davis died from throat cancer.
-In December 1990, Martin congratulated Sinatra on his 75th birthday special.

-Following his diagnosis of lung cancer at Cedars Sinai Medical Center on September 16, 1993, Martin finally quit smoking.

 Personal life

 Martin was married three times.
 He wed Elizabeth Anne "Betty" McDonald, (July 14, 1922 – July 11, 1989) of Ridley Park, Pennsylvania in 1941.
 The couple had four children: